h-quer/Slaanesh/README.md

 * export - receive exported files from here, both database exports (gamelist.csv and playthroughs.csv) as well as the name to IGDB ID matching tool output
 * covers - game covers are saved here, you can manually edit them if necessary
 * database - location of the Slaanesh database, do not touch but if you value your data, make sure it is part of your 3-2-1 backup system, and also make sure to check backup integrety and practise restores regularly

-### IGDB API token
-Slaanesh uses the IGDB API for all game data.
-For Slaanesh to work, you need to be able to acces the IGDB API.
-This is how you can register: https://api-docs.igdb.com/#account-creation.
-You then need to save your client id and client secret in the Slaanesh config file.

-Be aware: Client id and secret are (for now) stored in plain text.
-Doing so for your regular Twitch account (in case you already have one) is obviously a bad idea.
-In that case, best create a fresh one for dedicated use only as Slaanesh API slave.

 ## Scope and roadmap
 ### Roadmap